 - Make this recipe with cans of coconut cream in place of the coconut milk for an even richer texture.

 - Add the sweetener to your taste!
 The more sweetener you add the softer and smoother the ice cream will be.
-But it’s also import to get the right amount of sweetness for you.
+But getting the right amount of sweetness for you is also important.

 How to make this ice cream without an ice cream maker